sst/sst/www/docs/constructs/StaticSite.md

 s3 cp CONTENT_DIR s3://BUCKET_NAME/deploy-2021-06-21T06:05:37.720Z --recursive --exclude * --include *.js --cache-control max-age=31536000,public,immutable
 ```

-After configure `s3 cp` commands are run, the construct will run an `s3 sync` command to upload all files not explicitely configured in `fileOptions`.
+After the `s3 cp` commands are run, the construct will run an `s3 sync` command to upload all files not explicitely configured in `fileOptions`.

 ### replaceValues?